AndreaGonzato/express-web-app/info.md

 Plural of express is expresses

-### Data
+### Data structure
-An user do not know who follow him.
-But every users can decide who to follow and have  complete list.
+In an user document a record do not know who follow him.
+But every record store and know who is following.

 The in a document user there is no the liked_tweets filed.

+## slide
+JWT 521